 However if the penguin arrival time doesn’t suit your child’s sleep time, another option is to visit the Penguin Parade Visitor Centre, open until 3.00pm for non-parade customers.

 Entry to the visitor is free and there is the opportunity to see penguins in their burrows via viewing boxes.

 Phillip Island Wildlife Park offers children the chance to get up close to many species of Australian animals.

 of food can be purchased to feed the wallabies and kangaroos which hop around

 Surf lessons are available – Island Surfboards offer lessons for children over 8 years at Smiths Beach.

-There are several child-friendly restaurants that have great options for children.
+There are several child-friendly restaurants for kids on Phillip Island with lots of great food options for children.

 Cheeky Goose Licensed Family Cafe has a great atmosphere for adults and children and has a special "Gosling Menu" for littlies.

 Pino’s in Thompson Avenue has a comprehensive menu for pasta and pizza – always popular with children.